-• 5517 - PROHIBITION ON DISCRIMINATION AND HARASSMENT AGAINST STUDENTS BASED ON PROTECTED CATEGORIES

-- The School Board shall comply with all Federal laws and regulations prohibiting discrimination and all requirements and regulations of the U.S. Department of Education.
-The Board will enforce its prohibition against discrimination and harassment based on sex, race, color, ethnic or national origin, religion, marital status, disability, age, political beliefs, sexual orientation, gender, gender identification, social and family background, linguistic preference, pregnancy, and any other basis prohibited by law.
-The Board shall maintain an educational and work environment free from all forms of discrimination and harassment, which includes Title IX of the Education Amendments of 1972. - This policy prohibits discrimination and harassment at locations, events, or circumstances over which the Board exercises substantial control over both the respondent and the context in which the prohibited conduct occurs, including but not limited to such events occurring on school property, during any school-related or school-sponsored program or activity, and on school-sponsored transportation.
+- 5517 PROHIBITION ON DISCRIMINATION AND HARASSMENT AGAINST STUDENTS BASED ON PROTECTED CATEGORIES - The Board will enforce its prohibition against discrimination and harassment based on age, citizenship status, color, disability, ethnic or national origin, Family Medical Leave Act (FMLA), gender, gender identity, genetic information, linguistic preference, marital status, political beliefs, pregnancy, race, religion, retaliation, sex, sexual harassment, sexual orientation, social/family background, and any other basis prohibited by law.
+The Board shall maintain an educational and work environment free from all forms of discrimination and harassment, which including those forms of discrimination and harassment prohibited by Title IX of the Education Amendments of 1972. - This policy prohibits discrimination and harassment at locations, events, or circumstances over which the Board exercises substantial control over both the respondent and the context in which the prohibited conduct occurs, including but not limited to such events occurring on school property, during any school-related or school-sponsored program or activity, and on school-sponsored transportation.
 This policy also prohibits retaliation against a person who has made a report or filed a formal complaint alleging unlawful discrimination or harassment, or who has participated as a witness in a discrimination or harassment investigation.

-5517.01 - BULLYING AND HARASSMENT
+• 5517.01 - BULLYING AND HARASSMENT

 - The School Board is committed to providing a safe learning environment for all students and shall strive to eradicate bullying and harassment in its schools by providing awareness, prevention, and education in promoting a school atmosphere in which bullying, harassment, and intimidation will not be tolerated by students, Board employees, visitors, or volunteers. - This policy is also incorporated by reference into the Code of Student Conduct, and supersedes any existing policy, guideline, or Board policy regarding bullying and harassment that may be inconsistent with this policy.
-These policies apply to all students in the District. - This policy does not replace the District's current policy prohibiting harassment on the basis of sex, race, color, ethnic or national origin, religion, marital status, disability, age, political beliefs, sexual orientation, gender, gender identification, social and family background, linguistic preference, and pregnancy.
+These policies apply to all students in the District. - This policy does not replace the District's current policy prohibiting harassment on the basis of age, citizenship status, color, disability, ethnic or national origin, Family Medical Leave Act (FMLA), gender, gender identity, genetic information, linguistic preference, marital status, political beliefs, pregnancy, race, religion, retaliation, sex, sexual harassment, sexual orientation, social/family background, and any other basis prohibited by law.

-• 5517.02 - DISCRIMINATION/HARASSMENT COMPLAINT PROCEDURES FOR STUDENTS
+5517.02 - DISCRIMINATION/HARASSMENT COMPLAINT PROCEDURES FOR STUDENTS

-- Students and parents are encouraged to promptly report complaints of discriminatory or harassing conduct to their principal.
-Additionally, they may file the complaint directly with the Region Office or the District's Office of Civil Rights Compliance (CRC). - All complaints involving student to student harassment, except sexual harassment, will be first investigated at the school site.
-If such complaints are made directly to the District Office, the Region Office or the CRC Office, they will be referred to the school site for the initial investigation.
-Complaints of sexual harassment of a student will be investigated by the CRC Office with support from the school in accordance with the District's Title IX Sexual Harassment Manual.
-For more information, please contact CRC at (305) 995-1580 or visit http://hrdadeschools.net/civilrights. - This policy provides the steps to individual complaints of discrimination and harassment based on protected categories and the process for addressing the complaints.
+Students and parents are encouraged to promptly report complaints of discriminatory or harassing conduct to their principal.
+Additionally, they may report complaints of discriminatory or harassing conduct to with the Region Office or the District's Office of Civil Rights Compliance (CRC).

+- All complaints involving student on student harassment will be first investigated at the school site.
+If such complaints are made directly to the District Office, the Region Office, or the CRC Office, they will be referred to the school site for the initial investigation.
+For more information on discrimination and harassment based on the protected categories, please contact CRC at (305) 995-1580 or visit http://hrdadeschools.net/civilrights. - This policy provides the steps for individual complaints of discrimination and harassment based on protected categories and the process for addressing the complaints.